Cloudflare Docs

 The defined namespace, TODOS, will now be available inside of your codebase.
 With that, it is time to understand the KV API.
 A KV namespace has three primary methods you can use to interface with your cache: get, put, and delete.

 Start storing data by defining an initial set of data, which you will put inside of the cache using the put method.
-The following example defines a defaultData object instead of a simple array of todos.
+The following example defines a defaultData object instead of an array of todo items.
 You may want to store metadata and other information inside of this cache object later on.
-Given that data object, use JSON.stringify to put a string into the cache:
+Given that data object, use JSON.stringify to add a string into the cache:

 index.js